 So do you need a graphics card for video editing?
 No, you do not NEED a dedicated graphics card for video editing.

-However, if you are a professional or as your progress your level to become a professional video editor, then there will come a time that will necessitate having a good dedicated graphics card.
+However, suppose you are a professional or progressing your level to become a professional video editor.
+In that case, there will come a time that will necessitate having a good dedicated graphics card.

 Also Read: